Hermann Max Pechstein Vintage Die Brucke German Expressionist Fauve Nidden Fishing Village Road Cottages Landscape Oil Painting

 Max Pechstein was born in Zwickau, the son of a craftsman who worked in a textile mill.
 Early contact with the art of Vincent van Gogh stimulated Pechstein's development toward expressionism.
 After studying art at the School of Applied Arts and then at the Royal Art Academy in Dresden, Pechstein met Erich Heckel and joined Die Brücke in 1906.
 He was the only member to have formal art training.
 Later in Berlin, he helped to found the Neue Sezession and gained recognition for his decorative and colorful paintings that were lent from the ideas of Van Gogh, Matisse, and the Fauves.
 His paintings eventually became more primitivist, incorporating thick black lines and angular figures.

 From 1933, Pechstein was vilified by the Nazis because of his art.
 A total of 326 of his paintings were removed from German museums.
-Sixteen of his works were displayed in the Entartete Kunst (Degenerate Art) exhibition 1937.
+Sixteen of his works were displayed in the Entartete Kunst (Degenerate Art) exhibition in 1937.
 During this time, Pechstein went into seclusion in rural Pomerania.

 Max Pechstein was a professor at the Berlin Academy for ten years before his dismissal by the Nazis in 1933.
 He was reinstated in 1945 and subsequently won numerous titles and awards for his work.